elenderg/PAL-1000/instruções de compilação.md

 The Utility Index is not used again, since the Routine Index now includes both the original and the reduced header (if any) for each routine.
 We keep the Utility Index around, however, as a debugging aid.

 167. Run it.
 In the blue, open up the son's daughter and list her.
-The open up her listing file and find "utility index:" (with the colon, but without the quotes).
+The open up her listing file and find "_utility index:_" (with the colon, but without the quotes).
 At the top of that section you should see something like this:

 `UTILITY INDEX:`